 The primary factor that makes bus accidents different is that bus drivers are held to a higher standard than other drivers.
 If a bus driver causes an accident because she is texting while driving, the negligence will be more harshly scrutinized because the carrier has a high duty of care to passengers.
 Both the driver and the company will probably be penalized, and the carrier will be liable for any damages the passengers or other road users sustain.

 Liability depends on the circumstances of the accident.
-Liability can fall on any and all parties that was negligent.
+Liability can fall on any and all parties that were negligent.
 In many bus accidents, there are actually multiple parties involved, which make it especially challenging to identify and assign liability.
-Your bus accident attorney can review the facts of your accident, identify fault, and help you take action against the appropriate party (defendant).
+Your Long Island bus accident attorney can review the facts of your accident, identify fault, and help you take action against the appropriate party (defendant).

 Some of the defendants that may be held responsible for damages after a bus accident include:

 - Bus company – If the driver or company acted in a negligent manner (e.g., drove while distracted, hired unqualified drivers, traveled too fast for conditions), then the carrier will likely be the liable party.
 Because of New York’s vicarious liability rules, the company will automatically shoulder the blame for the driver’s conduct.

 - Another driver – If another driver’s negligence caused the crash, then you can usually pursue damages from him or her either via a claim or lawsuit.

 - Bus part manufacturer – If the bus had faulty tires, brakes, or other parts that contributed to the wreck, the bus or parts manufacturer may be named as a defendant.